 Enduris acquires reinsurance from unrelated insurance companies on a "per occurrence" basis to cover all losses over the self-insured retentions as shown on the policy maximum limits.
 Liability coverage is for all lines of liability coverage including Public Official's Liability.
 The Property coverage is written on an "all risk", blanket basis using current Statement of Values.
 The Property coverage includes but is not limited to mobile equipment, boiler and machinery, electronic data processing equipment, business interruption, course of construction and additions, property in transit, fine arts, cyber and automobile physical damage to insured vehicles.
 Liability coverage limit is \$20 million per occurrence and property coverage limit is \$1 billion per occurrence.
 Enduris offers crime coverage up to a limit of \$1 million per occurrence.

 Since Enduris is a cooperative program, there is a joint liability among the participating members.

-The contract requires members to continue membership for a period of not less than one (1) year and must give notice 60 days before terminating participation.
+The contract requires members to remain in the Pool for a minimum of one year and must give notice 60 days before terminating participation.
 The Master Agreement (Intergovernmental Contract) is automatically renewed after the initial one (1) full fiscal year commitment.
 Even after termination, a member is still responsible for contribution to Enduris for any unresolved, unreported and in-process claims for the period they were a signatory to the Master Agreement.

 Enduris is fully funded by its member participants.
-Claims are filed by members with Enduris and are administered in house.
+Claims are filed by members with the Pool and are administered in house.

-A Board of Directors consisting of seven (7) board members governs Enduris.
-The Pool's members elect the Board and the positions are filled on a rotating basis.
+The Pool is governed by a Board of Directors which is comprised of seven board members.
+The

+Pool's members elect the Board and the positions are filled on a rotating basis.
 The Board meets quarterly and is responsible for conducting the business affairs of Enduris.